HeardLibrary/digital-scholarship/script/python/basics.md

 # Modules and Packages

-This section is informational.
-It isn't important for you to try the examples unless you are curious about how things work.
-Most people will be able to get by just by reading this section.

 ## Using a function from a module
-We can reuse useful functions that we have created without actually including the function code in the file with our script.
-We do that by placing the functions in a separate file, then importing the code from that file into our script.
+We can make use of functions that have previously been created without actually including the function code in the file with our script.
+The functions are stored in a separate file, and their code is imported from that file into our script.
 The file containing the importable functions is called a *module*.

-An example of a module is [here](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/pylesson/functions/simple_math.py).
-The four functions in this module aren't really that useful.
-When we know how to write more complicated code, we can create more useful modules.

-There are two ways to get this library onto your computer:

-1. Right click on the Raw button and select "Save link as...".
-Save the file to the directory you are running Python from (probably your home directory).

-2. Click the Raw button.
-Open a new file in your code editor or IDE.
-Copy and paste all of the text from the browser to the code editor.
-Save the file as `simple_math.py` in the directory from which you are running Python (probably your home directory).

-To use one of the functions, we have to import the module.
-Save the following code in the directory where you saved the simple_math.py file:
+Here is an example where we use two functions from a module called `simple_math`.
+One of the functions we are going to use is called `addition`.
+The `addition` function is a fairly useless one where we pass two numbers in as arguments and the function returns their sum.
+The other function, `multiplication`, operates similarly.

+In order to let Python know that we are getting the function from a different file, we have to give the name of the module in an `import` statement.

 ```python
 import simple_math